 We are excited to bring accessible, confidential, culturally sensitive and developmentally appropriate care to the school.
 We look forward to continuing our expansion efforts in Basalt and Glenwood Springs, with clinics slated to open in the coming months.

 Risa Turetsky, Site Medical Director of School Based Health at Mountain Family, added “Our providers are thrilled to care for students at their schools in Basalt, Carbondale, Glenwood Springs, and Avon; in addition to our clinics.”

 The Mountain Family Outreach and Enrollment Team can help parents and students apply for private or public health insurance to cover the cost of care.
 Parents who may have lost their employment or health benefits due to the COVID-19 pandemic may now be eligible for Medicaid, federal subsidies for commercial health insurance coverage, or other financial assistance programs.

-Nominated by: Matt Percy
+Nominated by: Alejandra Gallegos